A Guide to Water Conservation - Saving Water and the Earth

 - It takes around 6 gallons of water to cultivate a sole portion of lettuce.

-- More than 2,600 gallons is needed to deliver a sole serving of steak.
+- More than 2,600 gallons are needed to deliver a single serving of steak.

 - A typical shower utilizes around 25 gallons of water.

 - Brushing your teeth utilizes around 10 gallons of water.